 SHAREHOLDER UPDATE: Y-mAbs Therapeutics, Bioventus Inc, Fate Therapeutics, Inc, and Invivyd Inc: Johnson Fistel Encourages Shareholders to Seek Counsel for Class Action Lawsuits

-/EIN News/ -- SAN DIEGO, Feb.
-23, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that class action lawsuits have commenced on behalf of investors of Y-mAbs Therapeutics, Inc. (NASDAQ: YMAB), Bioventus Inc. (NASDAQ: BVS), and Fate Therapeutics, Inc. (NASDAQ: FATE), and Invivyd, Inc. (“Invivyd ” or the “Company”) (NASDAQ: IVVD) (Formerly named Adagio).
+SAN DIEGO, Feb.
+23, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that class action lawsuits have commenced on behalf of investors of Y-mAbs Therapeutics, Inc. YMAB, Bioventus Inc. BVS, and Fate Therapeutics, Inc. FATE, and Invivyd, Inc. ("Invivyd " or the "Company") IVVD (Formerly named Adagio).
 Additional information can be found by following the links below.
 There is no cost or obligation to you.

 Y-mAbs Therapeutics, Inc: https://www.johnsonfistel.com/investigations/y-mabs-therapeutics-inc